marcusphelan/marcusphelan.github.io/_posts/2021-01-03-jungle-books.md

 ---

 ### Amazon UK orders to Ireland
 Import charges applicable to Amazon UK customers in Ireland from 1 January 2021 are outlined below.
 The information is taken (mostly) from [Money Guide Ireland](https://www.moneyguideireland.com/buying-from-amazon-uk-after-brexit.html).
-There's a suggestion some book customers have been charged VAT in error which has been raised with Amazon, although I haven't experienced this myself.
+There's a suggestion some book customers have been charged 13.5% VAT on orders over €22 which has been raised with Amazon.

 ### Customs